kpassoubady/copilot-united/python-exercise/3-games/Game 1 - Prompt Battle Coding Task.md

 - Request unit tests to validate the solution.
 - Encourage best practices in coding style and conventions.
 - Ask for a brief explanation of the approach used.
-- Specify the Java version to be used (e.g., Java 21).
+- Specify the Python version to be used (e.g., Python 3.11+).
-- Request the use of standard libraries where appropriate.
+- Request the use of standard libraries where appropriate (e.g., `collections.Counter`).
 - Encourage handling of invalid inputs gracefully.
 - Mention performance considerations for large lists 2M+ values.
 - Ask for the solution to be modular and reusable.